Polypants/threejs_tutorial/README.md

 Run `npm run part1-start` in your terminal to start the development server.

-I've setup the starting project with Three.js already installed and ready to go.
+The files have been setup with Three.js already installed.
 If you look at the console, you can see the `THREE` object has been logged.

 ## Creating the Scene Object

 A Scene represents the 3D world we will be building.
 It’s a container for all our 3D objects.

-Remember to include a capital 'S' in `THREE.Scene()` and a lowercase 's' for the variable name.
+> 💡 Remember to include a capital 'S' in `THREE.Scene()` and a lowercase 's' for the variable name.

 ```javascript
 var scene = new THREE.Scene();